gellieb/markdown-widget-challenge/README.md

 A brief overview:

     // Your prototype's prototype will be the element you
     // want to extend.
-Typically HTMLElement, though maybe
-    // you'll find a moment where you want to extend
-    // HTMLSelectElement or something.
-    var myElementProto = Object.create(HTMLElement.prototype);
+The simplest case is to extend HTMLElement. var myElementProto = Object.create(HTMLElement.prototype);

-    // You get lifecycle callbacks: createdCallback, attachedCallback,
+    // You get these lifecycle callbacks:
+    //   createdCallback()
+    //   attachedCallback()
-    // detachedCallback, and attributeChangedCallback(attrName, oldVal, newVal).
+    //   attributeChangedCallback(attrName, oldVal, newVal)
+    //   detachedCallback()
     //
-    // The browser calls these functions when these things happen to your
+    // If they are defined, the browser will call these functions
-    // element, so you can respond.
-They are all optional, and go on
+    // when your element is created, attached to the page, detached
-    // the prototype:
+    // from the page, or has an attribute modified.
+    //
-    myElementProto.createdCallback = function() { }
+    // You define them on the prototype like so: myElementProto.attachedCallback = function() {
+      this.textContent = "I'm on the page!
+Wheeee!";
+    };

-    // You can define whatever other functions you want on the prototype. myElementProto.fuchsiafy = function() {
+    // You can define whatever other functions you want on your
+    // element's prototype.
+    myElementProto.fuchsiafy = function() {
       this.style.backgroundColor = 'fuchsia';
     };

     // document.registerElement returns a constructor, though
-    // you probably won't need it for this challenge. var MyElement = document.registerElement('my-element', {prototype: myElementProto});
+    // you probably won't need to call it directly in this challenge. var MyElement = document.registerElement('my-element', {prototype: myElementProto});